f3cuk/WICKED-AI/changelist.md

 Type | Description
 ------------: | ------------
-`feature` | Added Hero and Bandit AI support @Jossy `enhancement` | Added new type of mission objective, assassination! @Jossy `enhancement` | Added Bandit missions, more to come in future updates @Jossy/@f3cuk `enhancement` | Turned on landmines, beware! @Jossy
+`feature` | Added Hero and Bandit AI support @Jossy `feature` | Added possibility to add AI skin to inventory `feature` | Added posibily of finding a high value item in any crate `enhancement` | Redone all the missions to included dynamic loot `enhancement` | Added new type of mission objective, assassination! @Jossy `enhancement` | Added Bandit missions, more to come in future updates @Jossy/@f3cuk `enhancement` | Turned on landmines, beware! @Jossy